 - Accounting and finance – the backbone of the business to support its stability and growth

 When creating a good marketing plan, it is essential to develop compelling content.
 You can start by creating “content pillars” or core areas that you want to write about.
 For example, if you are a health and well–being coach, you could write about healthy meal ideas, simple exercises to lose weight, or how to reach your health goals.

 Social media can be an essential tool in your marketing plan.
 Whether you decide to promote yourself on Facebook, Instagram, LinkedIn or Quora, make sure you choose a platform that will help you maximize your clients.
 Alternatively, you can choose to do collaborations to help you connect with your target audience.

 As a coach, one of the vital skills you will have to develop is creating a safe space for your clients to share and express their feelings.
 This will help you connect with them and discover aspects of their personality that might be hidden.
-Ahead, we talk about the tools and resources for life coaches to grow and develop them into better professionals.
+Ahead, we talk about the life coaching tools and resources required by coaches to grow and develop into better professionals.

 1. Invest in training programs

 Every client you will encounter in your career is unique, and there is no one set of rules that can apply to two of your clients.
 That is why it is essential to invest in training programs, as it will help you expand your learnings and enable you to reach a broader clientele base and help your clients from different angles.

 To choose the best training program, first assess what you hope to gain from the training, identify the resources you can commit to, and consider how you best learn & retain knowledge.
 Here are some other things you should keep in mind.

 - Invest in coach-specific training.
 Do not assume that you don’t need coach-specific training simply because you’re an experienced coach